-Each edition, a well-known personality of the Early Music movement is invited to be the ambassador of this special day.
-We are happy to have the baroque violinist Rachel Podger has our 2020 EDM ambassador!
+Each year, a well-known personality of the Early Music movement is invited to be the ambassador of this special day.

 RACHEL PODGER: BAROQUE VIOLONIST